jorritfolmer/puppet-splunk/README.md

-# Puppet module to create Splunk topologies
+# Deploy Splunk into any imaginable topology.

 This Puppet module can be used to create and arrange Splunk instances into simple, distributed or clustered topologies.
 It does so with the following principles in mind: